 SOC is a yet-evolving product class and design style.
-The most important observation is that SOC integrates technology and design elements from other system driver classes (MPU, embedded memory, AMS-as well as reprogrammable logic) into a wide range of high-complexity, high-value semiconductor products.
+SOC integrates technology and design elements from other system driver classes (MPU, embedded memory, AMS-as well as reprogrammable logic) into a wide range of high-complexity, high-value semiconductor products.
 Manufacturing and design technologies for SOC are typically developed originally for high-volume custom drivers.
-The SOC driver class most closely resembles, and is evolved most directly from, the ASIC category since reduced design costs and higher levels of system integration are its principal goals.2 The primary difference from ASIC is that in SOC design, the goal is to maximize reuse of existing blocks or "cores"-i.e., minimize the amount of the chip that is newly or directly created.
+The SOC driver class is evolved from the ASIC driver discussed in early editions of the ITRS; reduced design costs and higher levels of system integration are its principal goals.2 In SOC design, the goal is to maximize reuse of existing blocks or "cores"-i.e., minimize the amount of the chip that is newly or directly created.
 Reused blocks in SOC include analog and high-volume custom cores, as well as blocks of software technology.
-A key challenge is to invent, create and maintain reusable blocks or cores so that they are available to SOC designers.3 Economic viability of SOC also requires that validation of reuse-based SOC designs becomes easier than for equivalent "from-scratch" designs.
+A key challenge is to invent, create and maintain reusable blocks or cores so that they are available to SOC designers.3